Amritpal Singh (basketball)

-Amritpal Singh (born January 5, 1991) is an Indian professional basketball player who represents Punjab at the National Basketball Championship.
-In the past, he played for the Sydney Kings of the Australian National Basketball League.
+Amritpal Singh (born January 5, 1991) is an Indian professional basketball player who represents Punjab in the National Basketball Championship.
+In the past, he played for the Yokohama Excellence of the B.League, ONGC FC, and Pune Peshwas of India, as well as the Sydney Kings of the Australian National Basketball League.
+Singh, along with Amjyot Singh, became the first ever Indian basketball players to sign a professional contract abroad.

 Early life

-Amritpal Singh comes from a family of farmers.
+Amritpal Singh was born on January 5, 1991, in Fattuwal village, Ganna Pind, Punjab, which is near Rayya, Amritsar.
+Singh comes from a family of farmers.
 He began playing basketball in 2009, after playing kabaddi as a youth.
 In March 2010, he joined the Ludhiana Basketball Academy.
+While studying at the Maharaja Ranjit Singh Police Public School in Phillaur, Singh would begin to take basketball seriously at the age of 17.
+Due to his naturally towering height, people would ask to take photos with him.

 Professional career

+Tokyo Excellence (2015-2016)

 In August 2015, Amritpal Singh signed with Tokyo Excellence of Japan's National Basketball Development League (NBDL).
 After putting up impressive performances in the BJ Challenge Summer League from June to August playing for the Hyogo Impulse team, Singh secured a one-year contract with the Tokyo team.
 In March 2016, he helped Tokyo Excellence win the 2015–16 NBDL Championship.

+Sydney Kings (2017-2018)

 In April 2017, Singh impressed a number of teams at the NBL Draft Combine in Melbourne.
 He participate in the combine alongside fellow Indian players Amjyot Singh, Yadwinder Singh and Vishesh Bhriguvanshi.
 Two months later, Singh was invited to join the Sydney Kings for a tournament in China, known as the Atlas Challenge 2017.

 On 30 August 2017, Singh signed with the Sydney Kings for the 2017–18 NBL season, becoming the first Indian-born player to be signed by an Australian NBL team.
 In 24 games, he averaged 2.1 points and 1.4 rebounds per game.